 I am so excited to be actually showing you the icing on the cake – no more construction photos.
 Now I get to show you the fun, pretty, and colorful stuff like the

-Easy No Sew Window Valance I made.
+My Quick and Easy No Sew Window Valance

 It only took me an hour to make.
 I have made a few of them in the past, so I can get one completed pretty quickly since I know what I am doing.
 I made one of these Polystyrene Valances as a project in my book.
 This is an updated version.
 I didn’t use batting, only a liner fabric to soften the edges of the valance.
 It is very lightweight not at all heavy like a wood valance.